Darius Pridgen, Buffalo Common Council president and church pastor, accused of sexual abuse in lawsuit

 Buffalo Common Council President Darius Pridgen is accused of repeatedly sexually assaulting a parishioner at True Bethel Baptist Church, where he has served as the longtime pastor, in a new lawsuit filed under the Adult Survivors Act.

-The woman who filed the claim said she was 45 years old in 2020 when the abuse began.
-The Buffalo News is not naming her because she alleges she is a victim of sexual assault.
+The woman who filed the claim said she was 45 years old when the abuse began, in or about 2020.
+The Buffalo News is not naming her because she claims she is a victim of sexual assault.

 "I don't have the slightest idea" who the accuser is, Pridgen said.